Shawn Hatosy Previews Season 5 of TNT's 'Southland'

 Has five seasons of playing Sammy changed the actor's own perception of the police?
 "One hundred percent," Hatosy confided.
 "Five years ago, you wouldn't see me going to some LAPD event and shaking hands with Chief Beck.
 That's not who I was.
 I certainly looked at police like 'Oh, those guys.
 They just want to mess with me.'
 And now I have so much respect for what they do."

-In addition to Southland, Hatosy has made a few guest appearances during the show's run, including an episode of CBS' Hawaii Five-0.
+In addition to Southland, Hatosy has made a few guest appearances on other series during the show's run, including an episode of CBS' Hawaii Five-0.
 Asked what else he'd recommend for fans to check out, "The movie Outside Providence I'm really proud of, The Faculty, The Cooler was a pretty cool movie.
 As far as TV stuff, I did a little arc on Dexter that was kind of fun.
 I got to play a serial killer," he said, adding with a laugh, "For me, it's either a cop or a killer.
 There's no in-between.
 I'm not going to play a teacher."

 Fans have embraced him as a cop, and he's happy to continue in that role.
 "I am so proud of Southland," he said. "if somebody's reading this that hasn't seen Southland, tune in.
 It's not your typical cop show.
 This isn't a procedural.
 It's totally different.
 You feel like you're riding in the car with these first responders.
 And it's riveting."